 In addition to the two hour orientation, LLM in Comparative Law candidates are required to attend an Introduction to U.S. Legal Education Workshop.
 The workshop is designed to provide international attorneys with the foundational skills needed to begin their study of law in the United States.
 The workshop typically lasts four to five days beginning approximately one week before classes start for the semester.
 This workshop is mandatory for all LLM in Comparative Law candidates.

 During the workshop, LLM in Comparative Law candidates will begin their two required courses: Introduction to U.S. Law and Legal Writing and Research for LLM in Comparative Law Candidates.
 The workshop will include coverage of special topics such as “Sources of Law, Federal and State Court Structure and Stare Decisis,” “Anatomy of a Case: How to Read, Analyze and Brief a Case,” and “Demystifying the Socratic Method.”
 The workshop typically also includes a visit to a local court to meet with a judge and view trials.

-For the Fall 2014 semester, the Introduction to U.S. Legal Education Workshop will begin on August 18, 2014 and conclude on August 22, 2014.
+For the Spring 2015 semester, the Introduction to U.S. Legal Education Workshop will begin on January 5, 2015 and conclude on January 9, 2015.
 Please refer to the calendar of activities for additional information.